 Pivot In The Classroom

-While the book primarily focuses on pivots in workplace environments, this methodology has proven to be a great tool for the classroom as well.
-The Pivot Method has been used across a variety of high school, college, and graduate programs.
-The structure of the book and four-step process lend themselves well to a 10-12 week curriculum.
-Check out the case studies below to see Pivot in action in the classroom!
+While the book primarily focuses on pivots in workplace environments, the Pivot mindset and four-stage method has proven to be a great tool for the classroom as well.
+Pivot has been used across a variety of high school, college, and graduate programs, as the structure of the book and four-step process lend themselves well to a 10-12 week curriculum—particularly for planning professional (And personal) life after graduation.

 Case Study #1: Mount St. Mary’s with Dr. Caitlin Faas

 Dr. Caitlin Faas is an Assistant Professor of Psychology at Mount St. Mary’s University in Emmitsburg, Maryland.
 She teaches junior-year psychology majors at the undergraduate level.
 Her course “PSYCH 390: Research Preparation” guides students through the beginning stages of choosing a senior-year research project.
 The class involves choosing a research hypothesis and conducting a literature search, ethical analysis, and feasibility assessment.

 Caitlin found that she talked a lot about career development in this class, as one of the course objectives was to develop professional direction for life after graduation.
 So, Caitlin sought to introduce Pivot in the classroom.